 Organic traffic is great, but if you’re looking for quick results, you’re much better off choosing paid ads.
 Until you’ve developed your SEO strategy enough to gain significant traction organically and receive a high search engine ranking, PPC ads can keep your site at the top of Google’s SERP (search engine results page).

 It takes lots of patience and dedication to grow an organic search engine presence.
 If you’re able to combine paid advertising with your SEO strategy, you can get excellent results, both long-term and short-term.
+A good SEO strategy is more than just creating content using keyword research, it also includes tactics like using proper redirects and regular technical SEO audits.

 PPC is especially effective if your competitors are already dominating the top organic search results for your targeted keywords.
 In this case, PPC ads can provide a shortcut and put you right up there with the biggest names in the niche.